Irreversible temperature label applied to insulated transit packaging for cold chain shipment monitoring

 Introduction: Securing the Cold Chain

 Cold chain integrity is one of the most commercially and legally significant challenges in Australian logistics.
-Whether you are shipping fresh seafood from Cairns to Sydney, distributing vaccines across regional Queensland, or moving temperature-sensitive industrial components from a Melbourne warehouse to a WA mine site, the question is always the same: can you prove the product stayed within its required temperature range from origin to delivery?
+Whether you are shipping fresh seafood from Cairns to Sydney, distributing vaccines across regional Queensland, or moving temperature-sensitive industrial components from a Melbourne warehouse to a WA mine site, the core question is the same: can you prove the product stayed within its required temperature range?

 Irreversible temperature indicator label on a shipping carton showing colour change from cold chain excursion